gilliganondata/speedtest-log/README.md

 ## Requirements

-In addition to the packages used (as commented in the `run-speedtest` file, they are not all on CRAN as of this writing), a Google Sheet needs to be created with two tabs:
+In addition to the packages used (as commented in the `run-speedtest.R` file, they are not all on CRAN as of this writing), a Google Sheet needs to be created with two tabs:

 * **Download Data** -- this is where the results of the download speed tests will be stored and read
 * **Upload Data** -- this is where the results of the upload speed tests will be stored and read